michael2012z/BitBible/markdown/RNKJV/files/Matt.md

 20. Wherefore by their fruits ye shall know them.

-21. Not every one that saith unto me, My MasterHebrew אדני, My Master, shall enter into the kingdom of heaven; but he that doeth the will of my Father which is in heaven.
+21. Not every one that saith unto me, My Master

 22. Many will say to me in that day, My master, my master, have we not prophesied in thy name? and in thy name have cast out devils? and in thy name done many wonderful works?